Due to the COVID pandemic all public scheduled tours have been suspended.

 The essential walk for London taking in some of its major attractions.
 You’ll see Big Ben, Westminster Abbey, the London Eye, Trafalgar Square, Buckingham Palace and lots more!
 This walk takes you through a thousand years of London’s history in its royal and political heart.

-One of London’s most exclusive and fashionable districts.
-As London’s aristocratic playground for the last 300 years you’ll be learning about the social scene of the upper classes.
-On this walk you will encounter exclusive hotels, shops and the social hangouts of younger royals and members of the gentry.
+As one of London’s most exclusive and fashionable districts, Mayfair has been London’s aristocratic playground for the last 300 years.
+On this walk you’ll be learning about the social scene of the upper classes and encounter exclusive hotels, shops and the social hangouts of the royal family and members of the gentry.

 A mecca for the noble and fashionable since the 18th century, this walk explores the area around St James’s Palace and will tell you all you need to know to become the most dapper dresser in town!